flo3003/mittens/README.md

 .
 ```

-Finally, a file with the original embeddings in the vocabulary is needed.
-Stored as `original_embeddings.txt` as follows:
+Finally, a file with the original embeddings of the vocabulary is needed.
+These vectors should be stored in `original_embeddings.txt` as follows:

 ```
 0.001 0.002 -0.001 0.000